zeroc-ice/ice/java/BuildInstructions.md

 ### Operating Systems

-Ice for Java is expected to build and run properly on Windows, macOS, and any recent Linux distribution for x86 and x86_64, and was extensively tested using the operating systems and compiler versions listed for our [supported platforms][2].
+Ice for Java is expected to build and run properly on Windows, macOS, and any recent Linux distribution for x86_64 (or ix86), and was extensively tested using the operating systems and compiler versions listed for our [supported platforms][2].
 Due to the portability of Java, it is very likely that it will also work on other platforms for which a suitable Java implementation is